It’s not only Pride month when we should be proud…

 London Friend – a charity supporting the health and wellbeing of the capital’s LGBTQ+ community – is on the lookout for volunteers who can help with fundraising, provide counselling, and run their social and support groups.

-During Pride, Reed.co.uk hosted a ‘Lunch & Learn’ with their Chief Executive Monty Moncrieff to learn more about the life-changing work they deliver and how we can help.
+Last year, Reed.co.uk hosted a ‘Lunch & Learn’ with their Chief Executive Monty Moncrieff to learn more about the life-changing work they deliver and how we can help.
 We also hosted a bake-off to raise funds for the charity – showcasing rainbow desserts worthy of a Paul Hollywood handshake.
-We ate all the cake, but you can still donate and have your money DOUBLED courtesy of the Big Give (no baking necessary).

 Think you can lend a sympathetic ear?
 Switchboard runs a hotline support service for LGBTQ+ people – and they’re always on the lookout for listening volunteers.